PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 18:47:55
+Last updated: 2024-04-07 18:48:29
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: I think the word you're looking for is 'audacious'. - Kim Wexler